 Neat looking as well.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Sony Air-8.
+We collect prices paid by real hams over the years to help you estimate the value of a used Sony Air-8.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Sony Air-8 might be around:
+Based on historic data, today's second-hand price of the Sony Air-8 is around: